 Knowing that marijuana stocks are going to represent several billions of economic impact as the changing legal landscape permits, I continue the hunt for companies that are working to build business models that I believe will greatly benefit over time.
 To be clear, the companies I have become most interested in carrying their own risks, but I do believe that they stand far above 100+ other companies that claim to be associated with marijuana or hemp in some way.

-While the last roughly six weeks have been a large correction for the overall stock market, the MJ sector stocks has taken a severe beating as selling was compounded due to fears resulting from CANN and PHOT’s consecutive and shocking suspension which resulted in a sort of a ‘sector-wide shakedown.’
+While the last roughly six weeks have been a large correction for the overall stock market, the MJ sector stocks have taken a severe beating as selling was compounded due to fears resulting from CANN and PHOT’s consecutive and shocking suspension which resulted in a sort of a ‘sector-wide shakedown.’

 This time of fear and unknowns have presented us with what I believe has been an opportunity to buy shares in some of the best sector prospects at prices that, in some cases, I have been surprised by and did not expect to see again.
 I never expected to see prices like TRTC at .47, PHOT at .12, or ATTBF at .65, but we have seen these prices recently and investors daring enough to buy into the fear that caused them will likely be highly regarded as the year progresses.